Liquid IV Review: Why "Hydration Multipliers" Don't Exist

 Liquid IV questionable health claim 2

-To understand why Liquid IV’s claim of hydration multiplication makes no sense, we have to first overview what hydration is.
+To understand why Liquid IV’s claim of "hydration multiplication" is questionable and arguably unscientific, we have to first overview what hydration is.

 Hydration is simply the process of drinking water, or consuming water-containing foods like fresh fruit, to replace that lost during the day and maintain proper biological function.

-There is no way to “multiply” hydration, and not even an explanation of what that would entail on Liquid IV’s site; it’s pseudoscientific marketing babble.
+There is no way to “multiply” hydration, and not even an explanation of what that would entail on Liquid IV’s site.
+We consider this to be a marketing claim and not a scientific claim.

-Liquid IV’s formulation is rooted in a solution created to rapidly rehydrate patients with severe dehydration, usually caused by diarrhea, in impoverished countries called Oral Rehydration Solution (ORS).
-They even state this on their blog.
+Liquid IV’s formulation is rooted in a solution created to rapidly rehydrate patients with severe dehydration, usually caused by diarrhea, called Oral Rehydration Solution (ORS).
+The brand even states this on their blog.

-Liquid IV’s blog post on ORS also states that “A little-known fact about the human body is that we can drink all the water we want, but very little of that water actually gets absorbed and used by the body.”
+Liquid IV’s blog post on ORS previously stated that “A little-known fact about the human body is that we can drink all the water we want, but very little of that water actually gets absorbed and used by the body.”

-This is not true, and has no source or citation because it’s just made up nonsense.
-Liquid IV is claiming that humans have somehow been drinking water wrong for our entire existence.
+This was untrue, and had no source or citation.
+Liquid IV was claiming that humans have somehow been drinking water wrong for our entire existence, and removed that statement after our article was published.

 Liquid IV ingredients